 While you may come up with more creative solutions to this problem, here are a few suggestions to start:

 - Feed the cats separately - this is the ideal solution for multi-cat households.
-Feed the fat cat its diet in one room while feeding the other cat its food elsewhere.
+Feed the overweight cat her diet in one room while feeding the other cat her food elsewhere.
 After allowing them to eat for a specific time, generally fifteen to thirty minutes, remove any uneaten food until the next feeding.

-- Feed the normal weight cat up high where the fat cat can't go.
+- Feed the normal weight cat up high where the overweight cat cannot go.

 - Never leave food out while you are away.
-You can't control who eats what when you're not around!
+You cannot control who eats what when you are not around.